 6. Support letter, letter of intent, endorsement, information agreement

-Regular engineering faculty members who require support letters, letters of intent, endorsement, information agreements, or the like, which involve international institutions, are strongly encouraged to contact the Chair of the Department first before contacting the ADI for assistance.
+Regular engineering faculty members who require support letters, letters of intent, endorsement, information agreements, or the like, which involve international institutions, are strongly encouraged to contact the Chair of the Department first before contacting the Dean for assistance.